ymuichiro/quick_learning_symbol_en/05_mosaic.md

     networkType
 );
 ```
-If supplyMutable:false, the quantity can only be changed if the entire mosaic is in the issuer.
+If supplyMutable:false, the quantity can only be changed if the entire supply of the mosaic is in the issuers account.
 If divisibility > 0, define it as an integer value with the smallest unit being 1.
 （Specify 100 if you want to create 1.00 with divisibility:2）